ylee845/ylee845.github.io/_pages/about.md

   <p>
     My research focuses on <strong style="color:#4169E1;">knowledge-informed machine learning</strong>—developing methods that incorporate domain expertise to make models more <em>data-efficient</em>, <em>robust</em>, and <em>interpretable</em>.
-    I explore how knowledge can be embedded at different stages of the learning pipeline:
+    I develop methods to systematically integrate domain knowledge at different stages of the learning pipeline, tailored to the challenges posed by real-world data:
   </p>

   <ul>